vivirenremoto/Unreal-Redirect-Link-Fixer/README.md

 5. Go to More tools > Extensions
 6. Click "load unpacked" button
 7. Select the folder with the chrome extension
+8. Done!
+You can click an external link from any asset without the warning redirect

 Note: If the step 7 fails, maybe you need to go inside My Documents/Unreal-Redirect-Link-Fixer-main/Unreal-Redirect-Link-Fixer-main